 Fabric and Durability

-Ice and snow climbing and glacier travel tends to be a bit nicer to fabric.
-Yes there are crampon points to watch out for, and the occasional mixed chimney to grovel up, but you're often tossing your pack around into snow, not rocks.
-Ultimately there is a value judgement you have to make — how much durability am I willing to sacrifice to save weight?
+Ice and snow climbing and glacier travel tend to be a bit nicer to fabric.
+Sure there are crampon points to watch out for and the occasional mixed chimney to grovel up, but you're often tossing your pack around into snow, not rocks.
+Ultimately there is a value judgment you have to make — how much durability am I willing to sacrifice to save weight?
 If you climb very regularly, you will appreciate more durability.
-Lightweight fabrics will make bigger weight saving on larger packs than on smaller packs.
+Lightweight fabrics will make bigger weight savings on larger packs than on smaller packs.
 For this reason, it's usually a good idea to look for durable fabrics for your smaller pack, particularly if you'll be taking it rock climbing frequently.

-What To Look For
+Durability: What to Look For

 The denier (d) of a fabric is a rough measurement of the fineness of the fibers used to create it.
 In other words, a higher denier fabric means more durability than a lower denier fabric, though it also means more weight.
-Think of the vast difference in weight, durability, and feel between the nylon on an expedition duffle bag (perhaps 1000d), and the nylon on an ultralight tent (perhaps 10d).
+Think of the vast difference in weight, durability, and feel between the nylon on an expedition duffle bag (perhaps 1000d) and the nylon on an ultralight tent (perhaps 10d).

 Different materials have different properties.
-Most packs are made from nylon fabrics — a common example is nylon with Dyneema ripstop (white grid pattern) which offers better tear resistance than nylon by itself.
-To find the best balance of weight and durability, look for packs that use a combination of fabrics - robust fabrics on the bottom and the side panels and light weight fabrics on the upper sides, front and the lid, where wear and tear is much less.
+Most packs are made from nylon fabrics — a common example is nylon with Dyneema ripstop — which offers better tear resistance than nylon by itself.
+To find the best balance of weight and durability, look for packs that use a combination of fabrics.
+Robust fabrics on the bottom and side panels, and lightweight fabrics on the upper sides, front, and lid — where wear and tear is much less.

 Durability of Features

-During our testing we broke a handful of features (buckles, pull tabs on shock cord, etc), but in every instance we were able to fix the issue by replacing shock cord or buying a new buckle and threading it on.
+During our testing, we broke a handful of features (buckles, pull tabs on shock cord, etc.).
+But, in every instance, we were able to fix the issue by replacing the shock cord or buying a new buckle.
 The moral here is that the most durable features are generally the simplest.
-One feature that is very difficult if not impossible to fix is a wrecked zipper.
-Mountaineering packs shouldn't have zippers as their primary openings, and should avoid long zippers on the pack body.
+One feature that is very difficult, if not impossible, to fix is a wrecked zipper.
+Mountaineering packs shouldn't have zippers as their primary openings and should avoid long zippers on the pack body.